sdumetz/node-wayland-client/README.md

 # Wayland client library

-low-level wayland client implementation in pure modern (nodejs 16+) javascript.
+low-level wayland client implementation in modern (nodejs 16+) javascript.

-No dependencies, no high level abstractions.
+No runtime dependencies, no high level abstractions either.

 It should be able to manage any wayland protocol extension out there (see [the popular ones](https://wayland.app/protocols/)).
 However it might require a lot of glue code to do anything useful.

+It lacks support for any kind of shared-memory features, due to bad support for it in nodejs even with native addons.
+Additionally it doesn't support file descriptor borrowing which is the mechanism used to share buffers between clients and servers.

 ## Installation